twood02/HelloInternet/README.md

 ./helloC
 Sending "Hello in C"
 Received: "Goodbye in Python"
 ```

 ## Server Protocol
 A `hellosrvX` server is a program written in the language X that accepts incoming client requests.
 For each client that connects it should try to read a message, print that message to the screen, and then send the string "Goodbye in X".
 It should then close the client connection and get ready to accept a new client.

 *Challenge mode:* Instead of always responding with "Goodbye in X", make the message vary based on the client's language: "Goodbye Y from X" where Y is the client's language and X is the server's language.

+## Code and Documentation
+You should write your code in a directory named after the language you are using.
+You must include a `README.md` file that contains a description of how to use the important socket functions of the language you are using.
+The file should also explain how to build and run your client/server.
+Include any special installation steps needed for your language of choice.

 ## Getting Started
 Once your group has picked a language and ensured there are no duplicates, follow these instructions: